-Check the calendar for upcoming programs, forums and meetings.
+Check the home page and calendar for upcoming programs, forums, and meetings.
 Click here to visit the calendar

 October 10, 2016 Violence: Interventions that Work (Click on name to view video)

 A panel representing law enforcement, community and a social service agency spoke to us about interventions and methods they use to track and prevent violence: Lieutenant Colonel Maris Herold from University of Cincinnati Police; Captain Lisa Davis from District 1, Cincinnati Police; Ozie Davis from the Avondale Youth Council and Development Corporation; and Fredda McGoff of Lighthouse Youth Services.

 March, 2015 — Woman’s City Club: 100 Years of Service.
 A special video made for showing at the Centennial gala covers the Woman’s City Club from 1915 to 2015.

 October 29, 2014 — Discussion with Judge Nathaniel Jones and Marian Spencer.

 Thursday, September 25, 2015 – Cincinnati in Africa – A discussion with Village Life Outreach Project Inc. Founder and Chairman Dr. Christopher Lewis and Dr. Victoria Wulsin, who works in to prevent HIV/AIDS prevention.
 See SOTENI for more information about its two-week safari-cum-anthropology trip, “Karibu Kenya.”

 Tuesday August 26, 2015 – Forum on Preschool Promise with Greg Landsman, Stephanie Byrd, and John Pepper.